 Unlike the other projects Furukawa has been a part of, DREAM!ing is not the most conventional as there won’t be any units, so to say, instead groups and duets will be formed.

 RUBIA Leopard (2019 – )

-In 2019, Makoto Furukawa was casted as the frontman of the grunge rock band, RUBIA Leopard.
+In 2019, Makoto Furukawa was cast as the frontman of the grunge rock band, RUBIA Leopard.

-In the DIG-ROCK franchise, RUBIA Leopard is a popular rock band known for their dangerous and slightly alluring sound.
-The band is fronted by AKANE (CV: Makoto Furukawa) and counts with guitarist KURONO (CV: Kaito Ishikawa), bassist MASHIRO (CV: Takuya Sato) and drummer HAIJI (CV: Natsuki Hanae).
+In the DIG-ROCK franchise, RUBIA Leopard is a popular rock band known for its dangerous and slightly alluring sound.
+The band is fronted by AKANE (CV: Makoto Furukawa) and counts with guitarist KURONO (CV: Kaito Ishikawa), bassist MASHIRO (CV: Takuya Sato), and drummer HAIJI (CV: Natsuki Hanae).

-So far, the band released the following songs:
+So far, the band has released the following songs: